 Bayesian Spatially Varying Coefficient Model — Gen 1

-Correlation follows the exponential form \(r(d;\,\phi)=\exp(-d/\phi)\) with a shared length scale \(\phi\), and per-coefficient magnitudes \(\rho_k\) control variability.
+Correlation follows the exponential form \(r(d;\,\phi)=\exp(-d/\phi)\) with a shared length scale \(\phi\), and per-coefficient magnitudes \(\rho_k\) set the relative variability.

 Model